Lincoln (film): Plot

 At a critical moment in the debate in the United States House of Representatives, racial-equality advocate Thaddeus Stevens agrees to moderate his position and argue that the amendment represents only legal equality between the races, not a declaration of actual equality.
 Confederate envoys ready to meet with Lincoln are instructed to remain outside of Washington, D.C. as the amendment approaches a vote on the House floor.

 Rumors of the peace envoy circulate, prompting both Democrats and conservative Republicans to advocate postponing the vote.
 In a carefully worded statement, Lincoln denies there are envoys in Washington, and the vote passes by a margin of two votes.
 Black visitors to the gallery celebrate, and Stevens returns home to his "housekeeper" and lover, a biracial woman named Lydia Hamilton Smith.

 When Lincoln meets with the Confederates, he tells them that slavery cannot be restored, as the North is united for ratification of the amendment, and several of the southern states' reconstructed legislatures would also vote to ratify.
 As a result, the peace negotiations fail, and the war continues.
 On April 3, Lincoln visits the battlefield at Petersburg, Virginia and speaks with Lieutenant General Ulysses S. Grant.
 On April 9, Grant receives General Robert E. Lee's surrender at Appomattox Courthouse.
 On April 14, Lincoln meets members of his cabinet to discuss future measures to enfranchise blacks, before leaving for Ford's Theatre.
 That night, while Lincoln's son Tad is watching a play at Grover's Theatre, the manager stops the play to announce that the President has been shot.

 The next morning, at the Petersen House, Lincoln dies with a peaceful expression across his face.
-In a flashback, Lincoln finishes intoning his second inaugural address on March 4 with the words, "With malice toward none, with charity for all".
+In a flashback, he finishes reciting his second inaugural address on March 4 with the words, "With malice toward none, with charity for all".